nxp-mcuxpresso/mcuxsdk-doc/release/migration_guides.md

 - [**Using CMake Extensions**](../gsd/cmake_project_walkthrough.md)

-## Result of the Documented Process??
+## Getting Started with 25.12.00 SDK
-While the folder organization has changed, the process for importing the SDK and projects remains the same:
+While the content noted above has changed, the process for importing the SDK and projects remains the same:

-- [**Use SDK Builder**](../gsd/install/sdk_builder.md) to download your Arm GCC SDK as a ZIP file
+- [**Use SDK Builder**](../gsd/install/sdk_builder.md) to download your Arm GCC SDK as a ZIP/archive file
 - [**Import SDK**](../gsd/install/github.md) to download your Arm  GCC SDK from GitHub directly to your VS Code workspace
 - [**Import projects**]() and checkout the new project structure
 - [**Build and run**]() a project using the updated CMake configuration